cms-analysis/HiggsAnalysis-CombinedLimit/test/DatacardViewer/README.md

 ###Configuring the server

+The server automatically configures it self to: "yourExternalIPAddress":5000.
-To configure your web server go to [run.py](run.py) and change IP address.
+To configure your web server manually go to [run.py](run.py) and change IP address and/or Port.

 ###Launching the server